 Is personal property insurance necessary?

 The University cannot be held responsible for loss or damage to any student's personal items.
 With this in mind, we highly recommend renter's insurance if personal items are not covered under the family's homeowner's insurance plan.
 Renter's insurance information is provided to the student upon receipt of their contract and housing fee or can be obtained in the Office of Residential Life.

 How big are the beds?

 All beds are standard twin beds.
 Standard twin sheets are required as well as a mattress pad.

-Can we bring our own microwave and/or refrigerator?
+Can we bring our own microwave and/or mini-refrigerator?

-The University does not provides a microwave and refrigerator in each living unit.
-Personal microwaves and/or refrigerators are permitted and need to be mini-fridge status with surge protection and UL compliance.
+The University does not provides a microwave and mini-refrigerator in each living unit.
+Personal microwaves and/or mini-refrigerators are permitted and need to be mini-fridge status with surge protection and UL compliance.